adnansiddiquei/pgpy/README.md

 ```

 ## Documentation
 This module works by creating object representations of each schema and table in your database.
-The object represenataions each have several methods which allow you to do basic PostgreSQL commands.
+The object representations each have several methods which allow you to do basic PostgreSQL commands.

 Start by importing the module like below.
 ```